mfranzosi/TrueLayerChallenge/README.md

 docker run -p 8080 -p 8081 -d massimofranzosi/pokedexapi
 ```

-- Check if the container is running and the dynamically assigned ports:
+- Check if the container is running, and which are the dynamically assigned ports with the following command:

 ```
 docker ps
 ```

-- Open a browser the following sample queries, being careful of specifying the assigned port:
+- Open a browser and enter the following sample queries, being careful of specifying the assigned port:

 ```
 http://localhost:{your_http_port}/pokemon/charizard´